Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 GEICO Varies 86% Yes

-State Farm applies the smallest rate increase after a DUI at just 6%, making them worth checking even if their standard rates aren't the lowest.
-Travelers offers competitive rates around $241 monthly and consistently appears among the most affordable options.
+State Farm applies the smallest average rate increase after a DUI at just 6%, making them worth checking regardless of their standard rates.
+Travelers offers competitive rates around $241 monthly.
+USAA remains competitive for military members and their families despite an 88% increase, backed by top-tier customer service.

 Pros